9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 ::::

-Our execution function simply removes the `newtype` wrapper we added, then calls the normal Writer monad\'s execution function.
+Our execution function simply removes the `newtype` wrapper we added, then calls the normal Writer monad's execution function.

 :::: captioned-content
 ::: caption